alexlitinsky/remevi/memory-bank/progress.md

 - Fixed connection rendering in mind map visualization
 - Implemented multi-stage positioning algorithm for better organization
 - Added visual differentiation of nodes based on type and importance
 - Modified deck page to correctly count only flashcards in statistics
+- Defined Achievement and UserAchievement models in the Prisma schema